 Capital Expenditures

-In 1999, CEG invested US$33.8 million in capital expenditures as it continued the process of rehabilitating or replacing pipe and converting from manufactured gas to natural gas.
-Projected capital expenditures reflect the estimated costs to install new pipe, rehabilitate or replace approximately 1,000 km of cast iron pipe and to convert from manufactured gas to natural gas.
-This amount is projected to double in 2000 and remain at the same level through 2003, when it is expected to decline because the conversion of customers to natural gas is expected to be almost complete.
+In 1999, CEG invested US$33.8 million in capital expenditures as part of the process of rehabilitating or replacing pipe and converting from manufactured gas to natural gas.
+Projected capital expenditures reflect the estimated costs of rehabilitating or replacing approximately 1,000 km of cast iron pipe and converting from manufactured gas to natural gas.
+This amount is projected to double in 2000 and remain at the same level through 2003, when it is expected to decline because conversion is expected to be almost complete.
 Capital expenditures related to conversion of existing residential customers are projected to be approximately US$200 per customer.

-Debt

-Existing debt is amortized and no new debt is projected:

 Summary Projected Results

 Revenues